Tool to calculate the score of the readability tests of a text (character of a written text easy to read and understand for each age group)

 The returned value corresponds to the level of studies necessary to read the text (see above FKGL)

 dCode retains ownership of the "Readability Score" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Readability Score" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Readability Score" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Readability Score" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Readability Score" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Readability Score" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Readability Score" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.